Myndex/apca-introduction/analysis.md

 I am not certain the motivation for presenting this approach here, and further, if a naive approach were to be included for a baseline, then the most simple, such as "simple contrast", should be used.
 Otherwise it only serves to confuse the reader and obscure the point.

 To be clear, we formerly provided xi with a resource list in good faith, including suthoritative books which could help inform his thought here.
-But based on interactions, it does not appear informed on the subject.
+But based on interactions, xi does not appear informed on the subject.
 For those that have spent a lifetime working with color and light and vision, such a ham-fisted pedestrian discussion, stating falsehoods with a tone of authority, is quite infuriating by itself.
 That he is applying this shade to work that has been in development, and smearing the meaning is beyond the pale.

 .